Am I Entitled to Spousal Support in Arizona?

 1. Does one spouse lack sufficient property to care for that spouse’s reasonable needs (this includes property awarded to that spouse as part of the divorce proceeding);

-4. Was the marriage of a long duration and/or is the spouse seeking support of an age that may make it difficult to find adequate employment to be self-sufficient.
+4. Was the marriage of long duration and/or is the spouse seeking the support of an age that may make it difficult to find adequate employment to be self-sufficient.